-- Anachronism Stew: As pointed out in the DVD Commentary, the tapestry hanging on the wall when we're first introduced to Daenerys shows two ships blazing away at each other with cannon-fire.
+- Anachronism Stew: As noted in the DVD commentary, the tapestry hanging on the wall when we're first introduced to Daenerys shows two ships blazing away at each other with cannon-fire.
+Oops!

 - As You Know: Being the pilot of a fantasy series, there are several, though most of them are subtle or sneakily hidden.
-Jaime Lannister starts a conversation with Cersei by saying "As your brother, I feel it's my duty to inform you..."
-Tyrion Lannister refers to Jon Snow as a bastard about ten times in one conversation, though it's justified as teaching him to be tough.
+Jaime Lannister starts a conversation with Cersei by saying, "As your brother, I feel it's my duty to inform you..."
+Tyrion Lannister refers to Ned Stark's bastard son Jon Snow as 'bastard' about ten times in one conversation, though it's justified as teaching Jon to be tough.
 Catelyn and Ned compare and contrast their gods when Catelyn visits her husband in his place of worship.
 The Stark children whisper to each other about the members of the royal court arriving in their yard.
 Daenerys exposits while questioning Illyrio's motives.
 And so on.

 - The commentary mocks one particularly painful bit where an exchange between Arya and Sansa is obviously dubbed in over a shot of Jaime, which exists due to some of the producers' friends who hadn't read the book not having caught on that he and Cersei were siblings by the time the Twincest reveal occurs.